MTanguin/deep-learning-challenge/README.md

 ## Results

 Data Preprocessing

 Several data preprocessing tasks, including dropping non-beneficial columns ('EIN' and 'NAME'), binning and replacing values in the 'APPLICATION_TYPE' and 'CLASSIFICATION' columns, and converting categorical data to numeric using one-hot encoding were performed.

 The target variable for the model is IS_SUCCESSFUL, which indicates whether or not the money funded by Alphabet Soup was used effectively.
 The model will predict whether an applicant will be successful if funded by Alphabet Soup based on various features in the dataset.
-The features for the model could include --APPLICATION_TYPE—Alphabet Soup application type --AFFILIATION—Affiliated sector of industry --CLASSIFICATION—Government organization classification
+The features for the model could include:

+--APPLICATION_TYPE—Alphabet Soup application type --AFFILIATION—Affiliated sector of industry --CLASSIFICATION—Government organization classification